The Roman Bride of Persia: Maria, Xusro II, and the Crossroads of Empire

 3. The Shāhnāmeh – Ferdowsi’s Epic Embellishment

 The Persian national epic, the Shāhnāmeh of Ferdowsi (c.
 1010 CE), preserves the most sumptuous account of Maria—though now refracted through the lens of courtly imagination.
-Here, Maria is again called Mariam, and her marriage to Xusro becomes a grand imperial ceremony:
+Here, Maria's marriage to Xusro becomes a grand imperial ceremony:

 “The emperor had a daughter named Mariam, who was a wise, dignified, and intelligent young woman.
-He affianced her to Khosrow, with the rites of his religion, calling down God’s blessing on her...”
+He affianced her to Xusro, with the rites of his religion, calling down God’s blessing on her...”

 The description continues with exquisite detail: